-Attendance Procedures for Parents/Carers Parent/ carers should report ALL absences before 8.30am on the first day of absence.
 The importance of attending school both regularly and punctually cannot be overstated, and it is fair to say that students can only make the most of the educational opportunities available to them at Katherine Warington if they maintain a good attendance record.
 Regular and punctual attendance is a habit and one that all parents should encourage; the link with standards of achievement is well proven.

 Good attendance means that students establish good educational habits and routines, keep up with work more easily, develop well socially and have a good attendance record to show prospective employers.
 Students who do not do well often have patterns of non-attendance or poor punctuality and fail to achieve as well as they could.
 Poor attendance often means that students feel unsettled at school, struggle to keep up to date with their work and lose their place in their social group.
 We will obviously do all that we can to support students in such circumstances, but there really is no substitute for being in the classroom.